Aspen: America’s Most Luxurious Mountain Town

 With a collection of activities braided into Aspen’s city limits, depending on one’s mood and personality, the menu of fun is near endless.
 Still, regardless of one’s specific interests every living being on Earth can appreciate Maroon Bells for the ridiculous beauty that leaves most visitors breathless.
 The two peaks of Elk Mountains act as frame to perfection when they are met hovering above the reflective lake, heightening the protruding foothills in the distance.
 Noted as one of the most photographed mountains in the world, come equipped to snap away at lively perfection as the colors of this landmark transform with the seasons.
 If you hope to drive to the viewing spot on your own, you must go before 8 AM or after 5 PM during the summer (mid-June to early Oct.) but be prepared to pay a $10 lake access fee.
 If you elect to visit during business hours, bus tickets can be purchased 1.5 miles up the road at the base of Aspen Highlands at Four Mountain Resort.
 For those wanting more than just a picture, trek up one of the various Crater Lake Trails to inhale the spillage of scenic beauties and picture-worthy terrain.

 The Silver Queen Gondola is a 14-mile journey that sweeps riders into the heart of downtown Aspen.
 Enjoy the panoramic views of the city streets and surrounding peaks and valleys as the cart climbs the peaceful 11,000 foot Ajax Mountain, seemingly leading up the stairway to heaven.
 At the top, your options are nearly unlimited.
 Swallow the vista from the sundeck while enjoying a glass of wine, opt to flick frisbees on the tallest disc golf course in the country, join the yoga crowd for various poses or hop on one of the many hiking and biking trails weaving through Aspen Mountain.
 During the summer, the gondola is open seven days a week; however, during May and Oct. it only operates on weekends.
 Perhaps one of the most underrated activities that makes Aspen so special is stargazing.
-The Little Nell offers stargazing tours year-around or if you are feeling adventurous, take a joyride on the impossibly stunning road, Independence Pass, for a nighttime treat of glitter-splashed skies.
+On a clear night The Little Nell offers stargazing tours year-around or if you are feeling adventurous, take a joyride on the impossibly stunning road, Independence Pass, for a nighttime treat of glitter-splashed skies.
 Although a notable exploration during nightfall, Independence Pass is arguably even more noteworthy during the daytime hours.
 The road weaves between Leadville and Aspen, emphasizes the striking Sawach Mountains accompanied by the active Fork River, easily making it one of the most spectacular drives in the country.

 Colorado’s sunlight inspires residents and tourists to get outside and enjoy the rays from dawn to dusk.
 One of the most enjoyable outings in the area is hiking the many trails lacing the mountains surrounding Aspen.
 These serve all ages and fitness levels and many are just steps from downtown.
 Ute and Sunnyside Trail offer a more challenging feat while Smugglers Trail and Hunter Creek accommodate a stroll-like experience.
 Rio Grande is used as both a hiking and biking trail and begins behind the post office on Puppy Smith Road.
 While dotting this popular path with your transportation of choice, stop off at John Denver Sanctuary on the banks of the roaring Fork River.
 During the summer months the park offers live music and weekend events on the shorelines of the raging river.
 Blazing Adventures feeds the thrill-seeker’s soul with whitewater rafting expeditions, jeep tours, horseback riding, hot air balloon rides and fly-fishing.